 That helps explain why nations in the region hope they won’t see a fight.
 Goldenberg, who traveled recently to meet with officials in the Gulf, said that none of them wanted a US-Iran war.
 European nations will also worry greatly about millions of refugees streaming into the continent, which would put immense pressure on governments already dealing with the fallout of the Syrian refugee crisis.
 Israel also would worry about Iranian proxies targeting it (more on that below).

 Meanwhile, countries like Russia and China — both friendly to Iran — would try to curtail the fighting and exploit it at the same time, the Century Foundation’s Hanna told me.
 China depends heavily on its goods traveling through the Strait of Hormuz, so it would probably call for calm and for Tehran not to close down the waterway.
 Russia would likely demand restraint as well, but use the opportunity to solidify its ties with the Islamic Republic.

 And since both countries have veto power on the UN Security Council, they could ruin any political legitimacy for the war that the US may aim to gain through that body.

 The hope for the Trump administration would therefore be that the conflict ends soon after the opening salvos begin.
 If it doesn’t, and Iran resists, all that’d really be left are a slew of bad options to make a horrid situation much, much worse.

 How Iran might try to win the war

 Retired Marine Lt.
-Gen. Vincent Stewart left his post as the No. 2 at US Cyber Command earlier this year, ending a decorated four-decade career.
+Gen. Vincent Stewart left his post as the No. 2 at US Cyber Command in 2019, ending a decorated four-decade career.
 Toward the end of it, he spent his time at the forefront of the military intelligence and cybersecurity communities.